Fahd-Har/CW2025/README.md

     4. Extracted the original long `initialize()` method into smaller methods focusing on key controls.
     5. Renamed the method `initGameView()` to `initializeGameView()`.
     6. Extracted rendering logic of game board and brick into a new class, `GameRenderer()`.
+    7. Extracted notification logics into a new class, `Notifications()`.

 - **GameController.java**